Excelsior-Technologies-Community/PHP_Laravel12_Google_Map_Using_Lat_Long/README.md

 Access in Blade as {{ $location['lat'] }} and {{ $location['lng'] }}.

-This makes the map dynamic.
+Makes the map dynamic, not hard-coded.

 🌐 Step 5 — Add Route